DanielPolatajko/ivcproject/README.md

 ### Running Experiments

-For the $$K$$-means experiments, navigate to the classicalcode directory and run:
+For the K-means experiments, navigate to the kmeans directory and run:

 `python kmeans.py`